nuclear-pasta/twilio_personal_assistant/README.md

 1. **Integration with Google Calendar**: This will allow the AI assistant to schedule, reschedule, or cancel appointments based on the conversation with the user.
 2. **User Input on Tasks**: Enhance the AI assistant's capabilities by allowing users to define specific tasks.
 For instance, a user could instruct the assistant with a task like "book a barbershop appointment", and the assistant would handle the rest, potentially even making calls on behalf of the user to fulfill such requests.
+3. **WebSocket for Speed**: To further optimize the user experience, I'm exploring the integration of WebSockets to expedite audio generation.
+However, a notable challenge is that Twilio's WebSocket service doesn't natively support their transcript service.
+This means I'll be diving into integrating a separate transcription service to ensure seamless functionality.